healthchecks/healthchecks/templates/docs/email.md

 By default, SITE_NAME will consider any email received at the displayed address as a "success" signal.
-You can also configure SITE_NAME to look for specific keywords in the subject line or the message body to decide if the message is a "success" or a "failure" signal.
+You can also configure SITE_NAME to look for specific keywords in the subject line or the message body to decide if the message is a "start", a "success" or a "failure" signal.
 You can set up the keywords in the **Filtering Rules** dialog:

 ![Setting filtering rules](IMG_URL/filtering_rules.png)